 Binary string values are copied as is for bytes in the range

 0x7E, and using

 \xhexadecimal encoding for bytes outside that range.
 For example, if a duplicate-key error occurs for an attempt to insert

-Duplicate entry 'A\xC3\x9F' for key 1
+Duplicate entry 'A\xCF\x9F' for key 1

-system variable.
+character_set_resultssystem variable.
 If

-For characters that cannot be represented in
+If characters cannot be represented in

-encoding may occur during the conversion.
-The encoding uses
+character_set_results, some encoding may occur during the conversion.
+The encoding uses Unicode code point values:

-Characters in the Basic Multilingual Plane (BMP) range
+Characters in the Basic Multilingual Plane (BMP) range (

 Characters outside the BMP range (

 Clients can set

 character_set_resultsto control the character set in which they receive error messages.
 The variable can be set directly, or indirectly by means such as